07shriyab/Airbnb/README.md

 Though, with limited data, wifi could be more important than the machine learning analysis on which amenities are important.
 The reason why wifi may be provided more is that it is super important for the guests.
 So, the comparison may be invalid in this case.
 To support my point, we see that Wi-Fi is not part of the top 5 amenities from the feature importance.
 That is because almost all homes have Wi-Fi/internet nowadays!
 It was expected that WiFi would not affect the prices significantly.

-Overall, amenities, such as Wifi and parking spaces, does affect price, as shown in our findings.
-Therefore, these amenities should be considered by the hosts when posting their rental properties in Airbnb.
+Overall, amenities, such as Wifi and parking spaces, do affect price, as shown in our findings.
+Therefore, these amenities should be considered by the hosts when posting their rental properties on Airbnb.

 ![](Images/barcharttop20amenities.png)